-- To create awareness, "situations" for the newly created Test Métier can include content on disability inclusion. - The comprehensive review of the current teacher selection and recruitment system can cover the level of inclusivity of the selection system, in other words rating a recruitment system on the basis of diversity and inclusion as well, including disability inclusion.

-- As the review will focus on the consistency of the teacher selection/recruitment system with the policy goals of the teacher competency framework, mitigation measures can possibly be introduced to strengthen the current framework's diversity and inclusion practices, including digital accessibility of any potential digitalization to serve visually impaired users. - Given that detailed account and solid evaluation tools of the competencies expected from the successful candidate will be produced, to clearly signal the type of professional required for the teaching profession, and both Universities and CRMEFs can design and refine their training offer around such a "profile".
-To avoid the risk of systemic exclusion of vulnerable groups, non-discriminatory principles can be built into the profile. - To avoid the risk of unconscious bias during this selection process, the recruitment process consider inclusive hiring practices that proactively "cast a wider net" when seeking qualified, quality talent.
-Some inclusive hiring practices include (i) choosing a diverse selection panel; (ii) holding open conversations about bias; (iii) targeting under represented groups in outreach to establish partnerships with communities representing "vulnerable people", (iv) investing in pipelines of potential talent from underrepresented groups, instead of quotas.
+- 2. The comprehensive review of the current teacher selection and recruitment system can cover the level of inclusivity of the selection system, in other words rating a recruitment system on the basis of diversity and inclusion as well, including disability inclusion. - 3.
+As the review will focus on the consistency of the teacher selection/recruitment system with the policy goals of the teacher competency framework, mitigation measures can possibly be introduced to strengthen the current framework's diversity and inclusion practices, including digital accessibility of any potential digitalization to serve visually impaired users. - 4.
+Given that detailed account and solid evaluation tools of the competencies expected from the successful candidate will be produced, to clearly signal the type of professional required for the teaching profession, and both Universities and CRMEFs can design and refine their training offer around such a "profile".
+To avoid the risk of systemic exclusion of vulnerable groups, non-discriminatory principles can be built into the profile. - To avoid the risk of unconscious bias during this selection process, the recruitment process will consider inclusive hiring practices that proactively "cast a wider net" when seeking qualified, quality talent.
+Some inclusive hiring practices include (i) choosing a diverse selection panel; (ii) holding open conversations about bias; (iii) targeting under-represented groups in outreach to establish partnerships with communities representing "vulnerable people", (iv) investing in pipelines of potential talent from underrepresented groups, instead of quotas.

-Support the roll-out of a national education research agenda towards the production and identification of innovations, dissemination of good practices and their scaling-up and institutionalization in the school system.
-In an effort to create and disseminate a corpus of best practice teaching practices, inclusive education should be highlighted as a best practice teaching practice.
+Support will be needed in the roll-out of a national education research agenda towards the production and identification of innovations, dissemination of good practices and their scaling-up and institutionalization in the school system.
+To create and disseminate a corpus of best practice teaching practices, inclusive education should be highlighted among the practices.